bariiss/stream-capture/README.md

   - Supports MP3 encoding with configurable bitrate and sample rate
   - Requires FFmpeg to be installed in the system

+- **`internal/subtitle`**: Handles subtitle extraction from audio files
+  - `Extractor`: Uses OpenAI Whisper to extract subtitles from audio
+  - Supports SRT format output
+  - Language detection or manual language specification
+  - Requires Whisper to be installed in the system

 ### Design Decisions

 - **Pointers**: Used extensively to reduce memory allocations and copying